nikhil-pivotal/performance/docs/cipm/rateofreturnmeasurement.md

 ## External Cash Flows
-These are defined as capital that enters or exits a portfolio (Deposits or Withdrawls by investors), except for `NOF` calculations.
-In this case, the fee or expense is paid by transferring capital out of the portfolio and can be treated as reductions in the portfolio value (Mutual fund NAVs).
+These are defined as capital that enters or exits a portfolio which would typically be deposits or withdrawls made by investors.
-If on the other hand fee and expense payments are treated and calculated as external cash flows, then the returns calculated are `GOF` returns.

 The timing and magnitude of the cash flows are important to calculate portfolio returns.
 Additionally, simple begin and ending market values will not be enough, we will need valuations at other time intervals as well to calculate returns for portfolios with external cash flows.

 ### Money Weighted Rate of Return (MWRR)
 Is the `Internal Rate of Return (IRR)`.
-It gives greater weight to time periods where the portfolio has greater value than to periods where the portfolio has less value.
+It gives greater weight to time periods where the portfolio has greater value than to periods where the portfolio has less value --- Hence *Money Weighted* return.

 ```
 Considering a portfolio with N external cash flows